TibyanKhalid/TibyanKhalid/README.md

 ## About Me 🙋🏾‍♀️

--🌟 I'm a 2nd year Mathematical Engineering student at Yildiz Technical University -🚀 I had a great passion and admiration for Artificial Intelligence since I was a kid in 8th grade :)
+- I'm a 3nd year Mathematical Engineering student at Yildiz Technical University ✨
+- I had a great passion and admiration for Artificial Intelligence since I was a kid in 8th grade :)

-## Programming Skils 💻

-* C Programming Language
-* Python Programming Language
-* Git and Github
-* Jupyter Notebook
+- I've a great passion for leveraging technology to solve social challenges 🌍
+- I'm a finalist in Teknofest 2025 Barrier-Free Living Technologies competition 🚀

 ## Let's Connect :))